microsoft/document-generation-solution-accelerator/docs/AVMPostDeploymentGuide.md

 # AVM Post Deployment Guide

-This document provides guidance on post-deployment steps after deploying the Document Generation Solution Accelerator from the AVM.
+This document provides guidance on post-deployment steps after deploying the Document Generation Solution Accelerator from the AVM(Azure Verified Modules).

  ---